Lion's Mane vs Chaga: Cognitive Support or Antioxidant Power?

 This does not mean chaga is ineffective.
 It means that chaga research has historically focused on in-vitro and animal models rather than human trials, which is partly a funding issue and partly a research prioritisation issue.
 Traditional use spanning centuries in Siberian and Northern European medicine suggests genuine biological activity that deserves more clinical investigation than it has received.

-The honest position: chaga's antioxidant and immunomodulatory benefits in laboratory models are well-established.
+The honest position: chaga's antioxidant properties in laboratory models are well-established.
 Whether those translate to clinically meaningful effects in healthy humans at supplemental doses requires more human trial data before strong conclusions can be drawn.

 Neither lion's mane nor chaga has a published Cochrane systematic review.
 No head-to-head human trial comparing the two has been conducted.
 Individual responses vary.